JDegner0129/README/README.md

 As Team Leads, I expect you to:

-- Be as open as you're comfortable with me around both work and life issues you're facing
+- Be as open as you're comfortable with me around both work and life issues you're facing. _Never_ feel you're burdening me with your problems (personal or professional)!
+I want to hear what's going on with you and have opportunities to help where I can.
-- Care about your 1:1s, both with me and with your own reports
+- Care about your 1:1s, both with me and with your own reports.
+Be diligent in scheduling them and intentional about what you're doing in them—don't squander this time!
-- Take time to think about the issues your reports face in relation to the overall engineering chapter
+- Take time to think about the issues your reports face in relation to the overall engineering chapter.
+Your reports are your greatest asset in maintaining a pulse on broader strengths and weaknesses of the engineering chapter.
-- Act out the attitudes and behaviors you expect of your reports and peers on your teams (work-life balance, engagement, etc.)
+- Act out the attitudes and behaviors you expect of your reports and peers on your teams (work-life balance, engagement, etc.).
+Even if you're comfortable behaving a certain way, know that your habits impact those who view you as a leader.
-- Be introspective and curious around your own career and the path you see for yourself at Hudl and outside it
+- Be introspective and curious around your own career and the path you see for yourself at Hudl and outside it.
+It's okay not to want something more than what you have right now, but take time for yourself to think about your desires and goals!
 - Reach out to me if you ever need to talk outside our 1:1s—I'm more than willing to!

 ## What you can expect of me as your manager